The Internet Is Enabling a New Kind of Poorly Paid Hell

 As fewer and fewer jobs are available to less-educated workers outside major cities, these workers may turn to online platforms to support themselves, only to find that they are facing a lot of competition from all the other workers like them.
 “There are more people on these platforms because there are fewer jobs elsewhere that allow people to control their time and workloads so that they can manage other constraints, like family care and other jobs,” Gray told me.

 Indeed, another Turk user, Valerie, who lives in California’s Central Valley, told me that there are more people competing for good tasks now than there were when she started doing work on the site in 2009.
 “It wasn’t saturated like it is now,” she said.
 (Valerie also asked for her last name to be kept out of this story, because, like Erica, she was concerned that something might happen to her account.)
 The crowds are making the platform even worse for workers than it was before.
-To compete, Valerie keeps the site open all day, sometimes waking up at 2:00 or 3:00 in the morning, in order to grab tasks and earn enough money to keep her bills paid.
+To compete, Valerie keeps the site open all day, sometimes waking up at two or three in the morning, in order to grab tasks and earn enough money to keep her bills paid.

 Even with all those hours, she told me, she’s struggling to make $30 a day.
-Valerie doesn't have a choice but to work for Mechanical Turk, she said—her car battery is dead, and even when she can turn it on, it makes strange noises.
+Valerie doesn’t have a choice but to work for Mechanical Turk, she said—her car battery is dead, and even when she can turn it on, it makes strange noises.
 She doesn’t have enough money to repair it, so she’s stuck working from home.
-The call center she worked for full-time shut down a little over two years ago, and she said there are no other opportunities in her area.
+The call center she worked for full-time shut down a little more than two years ago, and she said there are no other opportunities in her area.

 As this type of work becomes more common, some academics have argued for a new model of labor law under which even independent contractors are entitled to some basic protections.
 Miriam Cherry, a law professor at Saint Louis University’s School of Law who has been studying these platforms for years, argues that workers on Mechanical Turk are no different than, say, construction workers who show up at job sites and work for a day or two on a project.
 Those construction workers can still file a lawsuit under the Fair Labor Standards Act for wage theft, even though they are not considered employees, she said.
 But there has been no legal decision determining that workers on crowdsourcing platforms can do the same.

 There was a lawsuit filed over this discrepancy in 2012 in California, with workers who had done tasks on the website Crowdflower alleging violations of the Fair Labor Standards Act.
 But that lawsuit was settled before any decision could emerge that might change how these sites are regulated.
 “The technology is out in advance of the law,” Cherry said.
 “There’s no decision telling people they can’t do this, so they take advantage of that.”
-Cherry thinks that there’s a stigma towards work that takes place online—people assume that others are just doing it to earn a few extra dollars, not for a living, and so aren’t as concerned with protecting those workers.
+Cherry thinks that there’s a stigma toward work that takes place online—people assume that others are just doing it to earn a few extra dollars, not for a living, and so aren’t as concerned with protecting those workers.

 Without the labor protections available to many other workers, some workers on Mechanical Turk have banded together to look out for themselves.
 They’ve created browser plugins to filter good tasks from bad ones, and use sites like Reddit to review requesters.
 They started Dynamo, a platform where workers could collectively (and anonymously) come up with suggestions for how to improve Mechanical Turk.